Omega Aqua Terra VS Rolex Explorer

 Difference in Accuracy & Precision

-The Omega Aqua Terra is a COSC certified chronometer, the highest designation that a watch can get from the Official Swiss Chronometric Testing Institute known as COSC (Contrôle Officiel Suisse des Chronomètres).
+The Omega Seamaster Aqua Terra is a COSC certified chronometer, the highest designation that a watch can get from the Official Swiss Chronometric Testing Institute known as COSC (Contrôle Officiel Suisse des Chronomètres).
 The accuracy of a COSC certified chronometer is a standard 99.994% accuracy or -4 to +6 seconds per day.

 The Rolex Explorer is also a certified chronometer from COSC but they also have the Rolex designation of Superlative chronometer.

 What's the difference between COSC certified Chronometers and Superlative Chronometers?
-After the Rolex watch movements arrive back from COSC with a COSC certified chronometer designation, Rolex places the calibers in the case and conduct further in-house testing and only release the watch with a Superlative Chronometer designation when the watch proves to be precise to -2 / +2 seconds per day accuracy.
+After the Rolex watch movements arrive back from COSC with a COSC certified chronometer designation, Rolex places the calibers in the case and conduct further in-house testing and only release the watch with a Superlative Chronometer designation when the watch proves to be precise to -2 / +2 seconds daily accuracy.

 Difference in Water Resistance